God: The Trinity

 2 Corinthians 3:17, Galatians 5:25, Ephesians 1:13, Ephesians 5:18

 The sole basis of true Christian belief is the Bible, composed of the 66 books of the Old and New Testaments.
 Scripture in its entirety originated from God, and it was given through the divine means of chosen men.
-The Scriptures are infallible and inerrant in the original manuscripts and are the unique, full, and final authority on all matters of faith, practice, and teaching.
+The Scriptures are infallible in the translations and inerrant in the original manuscripts and are the unique, full, and final authority on all matters of faith, practice, and teaching.

 2 Timothy 3:16-17, Psalm 19:7-11